TickTeam/guide-tt/ios_app/how_can_i_contact_with_ticktick_team.md

 2.Click the gear-shaped icon on the top right corner.

-3.Click “Help”, then you can choose a way to conact with us.
+3.Click "Help", then you can choose a way to conact with us.